gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-books.md

     <img src="/img/books/ddd.jpg" alt="ddd" class="medium-zoom-image" width="200">
 </p>

 A classic from the early 2000s.
-It coined the term Domain Driven Design and is still the best way to structure medium- to large-sized business application.
-With the rise of microservices, terms like _Bounded Context_ are even more relevant today.
-Besides the standard tactical design notions like Entities, Aggregates, Services and Repositories, you can find great refactoring advice too, e.g. _Intention-Revealing Interfaces_, _Side-Effect-Free functions_, _domain class invariants with explicit constraints_ etc. Alas, it is a bit verbose , a more condensed version with the essential ideas can be found [here](https://matfrs2.github.io/RS2/predavanja/literatura/Avram%20A,%20Marinescu%20F.%20-%20Domain%20Driven%20Design%20Quickly.pdf).
+It coined the term Domain Driven Design (DDD) and is still the best way to structure medium- to large-sized business application.
+With the rise of microservices, the most influential concepts like _Strategic Design_, _Ubiquitous Language_ and _Bounded Context_ are even more relevant today.
+Besides the standard tactical design notions like Entities, Aggregates, Services and Repositories, you can find great refactoring advice too, e.g. _Intention-Revealing Interfaces_, _Side-Effect-Free functions_, _domain class invariants with explicit constraints_ etc. Alas, DDD is verbose, luckily a more condensed version with the essential ideas can be found [here](https://matfrs2.github.io/RS2/predavanja/literatura/Avram%20A,%20Marinescu%20F.%20-%20Domain%20Driven%20Design%20Quickly.pdf).

 Highlights: